cap-js-community/websocket/README.md

 }
 ```

-Event contexts can also be established via event type elements of `many` or `array of` type:
+Event contexts can also be established via event elements of `many` or `array of` type:

 ```cds
 event received {